Annie Crawford AM, Founder and Chair

 Edith Hurt, Non-Executive Director

-Edith Hurt has been a part of the Can Too community since early 2009.
-With expertise in project, change and general management, as well as business analysis & improvement, Edith is an experienced management consultant and has worked across a range of sectors including insurance/financial services, IT, health, international logistics, not-for-profit and professional services.
+Edith Hurt has been a part of the Can Too community since early 2009 and has participated in over 18 programs – marathons, half marathons, triathlon and ocean swims.
+Currently an independent management consultant with expertise in project, change and general management, as well as business analysis & improvement, Edith has worked across a range of sectors including insurance/financial services, IT, health, international logistics, not-for-profit and professional services.
+She is a Graduate of the Australian Institute of Company Directors (GAICD) and has a Master of Human Services Management & Policy (CSU), along with Executive Coaching and Project Management qualifications.

-A keen Can Too runner, Edith has also participated in several Can Too swim programs, and blends this with her day job of executive coaching, operations management, organisational development, talent development programs, risk management and business continuity planning.
-Currently working with Mozaic Management Consulting as Head of Operations, Edith was previously Research Program Manager and COO at Cure Cancer Australia, consultant at Can Too, and earlier Project Office Manager at Vero/Promina.
+Edith blends her Can Too training and volunteering with her day job of executive coaching, operations management, organisational development, risk management and business continuity planning.
+She was previously Research Program Manager and COO at Cure Cancer Australia, consultant at Can Too, Head of Operations at Mozaic Management Consulting, and earlier Project Office Manager at Vero/Promina.
 She is also a senior facilitator and speaker for Beyondblue, the national depression initiative.
-Edith has joined the Can Too Board to support the incredible work Can Too does in funding early career researchers to improve cancer outcomes, and out of a long-held passion for health promotion and community engagement.
+A founding member of the Can Too Board, Edith joined to support the incredible work Can Too does in funding early career researchers to improve cancer outcomes, and out of a long-held passion for health & wellbeing promotion and community engagement.

 Anne Massey, Non-Executive Director